kdeldycke/mail-deduplicate/docs/usage.rst

       * discard-biggest:  Discards the biggests,  keeps the smallers.

       File-based:
-      * discard-matching-path: Discardss all duplicates whose file path match the regular expression provided via the --regexp parameter.
+      * discard-matching-path: Discards all duplicates whose file path match the regular expression provided via the --regexp parameter.
-      * discard-non-matching-path: Discardss all duplicates whose file path doesn't match the regular expression provided via the --regexp parameter.
+      * discard-non-matching-path: Discards all duplicates whose file path doesn't match the regular expression provided via the --regexp parameter.

       Action on the selected mails in phase #3 is only performed if no major